middyjs/middy/packages/http-security-headers/README.md

     <img src="https://img.shields.io/badge/StackOverflow-[middy]-yellow" alt="Ask questions on StackOverflow" style="max-width:100%;">
   </a>
 </p>
+<p>You can read the documentation at: <a href="https://middy.js.org/docs/middlewares//http-security-headers">https://middy.js.org/docs/middlewares//http-security-headers</a></p>
 </div>

 Applies best practice security headers to responses.
 It's a simplified port of HelmetJS.
 See [HelmetJS](https://helmetjs.github.io/) documentation for more details.